 Berkeley-based natural food company Annie’s Homegrown has awarded scholarships to two UC Berkeley students to support innovative new projects in the field of sustainable agriculture.

-Events planned for Monday, including in Berkeley and around the Bay Area, will highlight the good, bad, and ugly of the way we consume food in this country.
+Food Day, on October 24th, will highlight the good, bad, and ugly of the way we consume food in this country.

 It seems unthinkable that the People’s Republic of Berkeley has existed without a food co-operative for more than two decades.
 Well, try not to choke on your non-GMO, organic, fair trade, soymilk chai latte, but the co-op is coming back to Berkeley.